ben-vargas/ai-pocket-server/README.md

 pocket-server start --remote

 > Remote access notes
-> - macOS and Linux: `--remote` works out‑of‑the‑box.
+> - macOS (arm64): `--remote` works out‑of‑the‑box.
 The CLI auto‑downloads `cloudflared` on first run (no account/config needed) and prints a public HTTPS URL.
+> - Linux and Mac Intel: Remote access support coming soon
 ```

 Use it with the Pocket mobile app